rahulguptace/SRE---Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region

+1. An application Load balancer is available which has 3 EC2 instances as the targets.
+A DNS needs to be pointed to the Load balancer to abstract each individual EC2 instance.
+During a failover scenario, the DNS entry can be pointed to the DR load balancer and traffic would be routed without too much delay and hassle.
+2. The RDS clusters (parimary and secondary) should have active replication on.
+In failover scenario, the primary cluster will be brought down which will mark the secondary cluster in different region as Regional(primary) autmatically without any loss of time and real time data.